 CAILIN YATSKO, originally from Arkansas, is a New York City-based narrative and documentary cinematographer.
 In 2011, she partnered with director Ani Simon-Kennedy to form Bicephaly Pictures, one of just a few female production companies in NYC - producing narrative films, music videos, web series, and commercials.

-Her commercial work includes award-winning branded and editorial content for clients such as Google, Intel, Condé Nast, Colgate, The New Yorker, The Fader, Vice, and many others in her six years working in the industry.
+Her commercial work includes award-winning branded and editorial content for clients such as Google, Intel, Condé Nast, Colgate, The New Yorker, The Fader, Vice, and many others in her seven years working in the industry.

 Cailin is a member of CinematographersXX and the International Collective of Female Cinematographers.

 Featured as a panelist at the American Society of Cinematographers "Day of Inspiration" in New York City and on No Film School's "Confessions of a Low-Budget Female Cinematographer".